dizzybeaver/SIMA/NM00/NM00-Quick_Index.md

 **If user asks about:**
 1. Look up keyword in tables below
-2. Go to indicated category/topic
+2. Route to NM (project-specific) or AWS (universal patterns)
-3. Find specific REF-ID if listed
+3. Go to indicated category/topic/REF-ID
 4. Read complete section
 5. Respond with full context